 - are unrestricted and may be used for any expense.

 Box 5 – Scholarships and/or grants received on behalf of the student.
 These can be from the institution or from third parties, e.g., civic and religious organizations.
-This amount does not include any payments from family or loan proceeds.
+This amount does not include any payments from family or from loan proceeds.

 Box 6 – Adjustments made in the current year to prior year scholarships and grants that were previously reported.